Cambridge Dry Ice Supplier Working Nonstop to Facilitate COVID Vaccine Storage

 “We get the load in, we prepare it to go out and we already have orders for the vaccine transportation,” said Marc Savenor, owner, Acme Ice.

-Acme Ice is one of the largest suppliers of dry ice in the northeast.
-They have the one thing everyone needs right now.
+Acme Ice has been distributing dry ice for 40 years and has the one thing everyone needs right now.

 Local